 With additional childcare-related expenses, lower tax expenses is definitely a relief for many working parents.
 Additional tax benefits are also given to working mothers.

 The tax relief amount for the two different schemes, Qualifying/Handicapped Child Relief and Working Mother Child Relief as follows:

 Having a spouse, parent, or grandparent that is under our care also allows us to be entitled to tax reliefs.
 You may even get Grandparent Caregiver Relief if your parent/grandparent is taking care of your child.
 The different schemes and the tax reliefs are tabulated below:

 For example, under the Parent Relief, your parent/grandparent cannot have made an annual income of more than $4,000.
-Similarly, the Spouse Relief requires your spouse to not make an annual income of more than $4,000.
+Similarly, to quality for Spouse Relief, your spouse should not make an annual income of more than $4,000.
 It is important to refer to the relevant IRAS page for more information.
 Read more about the Handicapped Brother/Sister Relief here.

 Other miscellaneous tax reliefs

 You should also include the other key miscellaneous tax reliefs, or refer to IRAS for more information.